All Episodes

 The Twin Towers came down while he was president, knew there were no weapons of mass destruction.

-I mean he went into this debate.
+I mean, he went into this debate.

 It was clear what he was doing to me.

-It's an open primary Democrats and independents can vote.
+Democrats and independents can vote.

-Trump needs them or wants them, one of the two.
+Trump needs them or wants them.

-Either Cruz is gaining ground rapidly and he needs those votes, or he wants those votes to just swamp the rest of the field in the Saturday night primary and put the final nail in the coffin, so to speak.
+Either Cruz is gaining ground rapidly and he needs those votes or he wants those votes to just swamp the rest of the field in the Saturday night primary and put the final nail in the coffin, so to speak.

 But he's also signaling a bunch of other things.

-But as the front runner to say these things, and if it didn't hurt, my point yesterday, and I'll repeat it, if it didn't hurt, I think it demonstrates even more so the disconnect between the establishment and the people.
+But as the frontrunner to say these things, and if it didn't hurt, my point yesterday, and I'll repeat it, if it didn't hurt, I think it demonstrates even more so the disconnect between the establishment and the people, Washington, D.C. and the rest of the country.

-The rage, the anger, the betrayal, which is what it is.
+And I don't think the establishment even now has any idea The rage, the anger, the betrayal, which is what it is.

-The majority of people in this country feel a profound betrayal by the Republican Party, and there's a deep resentment that uh a bunch of faceless, nameless money brokers, lobbyists, and donors are shaping the future of the country by virtue of neutering the Republican Party.
+The majority of people in this country feel a profound betrayal by the Republican Party, and there's a deep resentment that a bunch of faceless, nameless money brokers, lobbyists, and donors are shaping the future of the country by virtue of neutering the Republican Party.

 Back after this, folks, hang in there and be tough.